 What Can You Buy with WIC?

 Like EBT, WIC can be used to buy food items.
-However, unlike EBT, WIC eligible foods must also with FDA standards of identity for nutritional value.
-For example, cereals must contain a minimum of 28mg of iron per 100g of cereal and no more than 21.2g of sugars per 100g of cereal.
+However, unlike EBT, WIC-eligible foods must also with FDA standards of identity for nutritional value.
+For example, cereals must contain a minimum of 28mg of iron per 100g of cereal and no more than 21.2g of sugar per 100g of cereal.
 States do not have to authorize all eligible foods for WIC benefits.

 Some of the foods that are eligible to purchase with WIC benefits are:

 - Canned fish

 We accept cash, food stamps/EBT, contactless payments such as Apple Pay and Google Pay, debit, credit, and pre-paid cards; including Visa, MasterCard, Discover and American Express.
 At this time, we do not accept checks or WIC.— ALDI USA (@AldiUSA) July 28, 2021